westonganger/active_snapshot/README.md

 rake db:migrate
 ```

-It will also include the `SnapshotsConcern` to your ApplicationRecord or create an initializer if the ApplicationRecord model doesnt exist.
+It will also insert `include SnapshotsConcern` to your ApplicationRecord or create an initializer if the ApplicationRecord model doesnt exist.

 ```ruby
 # config/initializers/active_snapshot.rb